mmungekar/VoogaSalad/design/PLAN.md

 ##### Game Player:

 - Jay Doherty (jld60)
-    * Features: Game Controls (start, restart, exit) and the interface to the game engine
+    - Will take responsibility for game controls (restart, exit, save), in-game status displays (score, timer), and the interface to the game engine
 - Jesse Yue
-    * Features: Out-of-game interfaces (high score, options, etc)
+    - Will take responsibility for out-of-game interfaces (high score, options, etc), loading a new game, and managing save files

 ##### Game Engine: